OctopusDeploy/docs/docs/administration/spaces/index.md

 position: 15
 ---

-Spaces let you partition your Octopus Server so that different teams access the projects, environments, and infrastructure they work with from the Spaces they are members of.
+Spaces let you partition your Octopus Server so that different teams can only access the projects, environments, and infrastructure they work with from the Spaces they are members of.

-Using Spaces keeps the different projects and infrastructure your teams use completely separate, which means something configured in **SpaceA**, is not available to projects in **SpaceB**.
+Using spaces keeps the different projects and infrastructure your teams use completely separate, which means something configured in **SpaceA**, is not available to projects in **SpaceB**.
 This makes it easier for large organizations with multiple teams using Octopus because each team member will only see the projects, environments, and infrastructure that is available in their space.

-By default, every instance of Octopus Server since **Octopus 2018.11** comes with a default space, however, if you are not planning to use multiple Spaces, this default Space exists in the background and you do not to configure it or manage it.
-For organizations not using Spaces the default space can be safely ignored.
+By default, every instance of Octopus Server since **Octopus 2018.11** comes with a default space.
+However, if your organization is not planning to use multiple spaces, this default Space can be safely ignored and doesn't require configuration or management.

 ## Managing Spaces